ElephanZ/Twitter-APIs-Project/README.md

 ## Introduction

 The project is a tutorial for the subject "Social Media Management" on how to use Twitter APIs.
 The use and the behaviour of APIs is a part of the program.

-Specifically, I used the Twitter API to retrieve the tweets of Italian politicians and make some statistics.
+Specifically, I have used them to retrieve the tweets of Italian Politicians and make some statistics:
+* a table to display all stats (it is useful for checking calculations).
+* a pie chart to visualize the difference between the number of tweets per day posted by Left-Wing and Right-Wing politicians.
+* a bar graphic to visualize all weighted statistics by the total number of tweets.
+* a bar graphic to visualize all weighted statistics by the total number of tweets and the respective number of followers.

+## Getting Started

+So that the repository is successfully cloned and project run smoothly, a few steps need to be followed.

+### Requisites

+* At least 8 cores of CPU.
+* Need to download and install [Jupyter Notebook](https://jupyter.org/install).
+* The use of [Visual Studio Code](https://code.visualstudio.com/download) is recommended.

 ## License